bbellify/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

 Git allows a team of developers to work on the same project at the same time while git manages different versions.
-This means individual developers can break off their own branches for experimentation, merges of multiple lines of development can all be implemented onto the main branch, you can "go back in time" to previous commits if a new push breaks the site, etc.
+This means individual developers can break off their own branches for experimentation, can merge  multiple lines of development to implement them all onto the same branch, you can "go back in time" to previous commits if a new push breaks the site, etc.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.